 While it is possible, we don’t usually recommend it unless you’ll be adding more solar panels at the same time.
 If you’re wanting more batteries because you’re concerned about running out of power, adding batteries is likely to create more problems.
 You’ll still have the same amount of PV input, but with more batteries to charge, so it will take longer and be more difficult to charge your batteries back up to 100% without heavily reducing your power usage.
 It’s very important that your battery bank does get charged back up to 100% as much as possible, as leaving it at a state of partial discharge will degrade them.

-The other thing to be aware of is that adding batteries more than 6 months down the track will have an adverse effect on the lifespan of the new batteries – when new batteries are wired in with old batteries, their lifespan is reduced to that of the older batteries.
+Adding batteries more than 6 months down the track will have an adverse effect on the lifespan of the new batteries – when new batteries are wired in with old batteries, their lifespan is reduced to that of the older batteries.

 How do I add more panels and batteries to a kit?